WHAT IT IS LIKE TO LIVE WITH GERD AND WHAT YOU CAN DO

 Bringing GERD Awareness

-GERD Awareness Week began in 1999, and in 2019 will be observed from November 17th through the 23rd.
+National GERD awareness week began in November 1999.
+In 2022, GERD awareness week will be observed from November 20 to 26.
 The goal of this campaign is to raise awareness and to educate patients that frequent heartburn can be a sign of reflux disease and that early detection is the key to preventing the disease from escalating into a more serious condition.
 If you are worried about your symptoms, talk to your family doctor.
 They may refer you to a gastroenterologist for further tests.
+Unfortunately, GERD is considered a chronic ailment and may not be entirely curable.
+The frequency and intensity of your symptoms determine the stage of GERD.
+To prevent your GERD from worsening, it's critical that you receive the right care for your specific stage of the disease.

 The Symptoms of GERD